niconson/Freepcb2-portable/README.md

 ![PCB](https://github.com/Duxah/FreePCB-2/blob/master/pictures/3D.png)

-In Freepcb2.4, a 3D part object is created by extruding a figure from a regular polyline drawn in the part footprint editor, but the polyline must be closed, that is, be a contour.
+In Freepcb2.4, a 3D part object is created by extruding a figure from a simple polyline drawn in the part footprint editor, but the polyline must be closed, that is, be a contour.
 Setting the extrusion parameters is carried out through a dialog box called up from the right-click menu on the selected polyline segment.

 ![PCB](https://github.com/Duxah/FreePCB-2/blob/master/pictures/scad_dlg.png)